 Nesbit began her career in 1899 when she became a model for an artist.
 Her father had died in the mid-1890s leaving her, her mother and her brother penniless and homeless.
 Unable to find a job as a seamstress, Nesbit’s mother relied on Evelyn to provide for the family.

-She came to New York City the following year.
-To earn more money, she soon became a chorus girl.
+She came to New York City the following year and she soon became a chorus girl.